elaifamouez/alx-system_engineering-devops/README.md

 0x0A.
 Configuration management -- Working with Puppets And Configurations File.

 0x0B.
 SSH -- Working with SSH encryption and SSH config file.

+0x0C.
+Web server -- Working with WebServer and Domains.